-- Provide a more urban development pattern, compatible in approach to what other large properties are delivering in adjacent areas: - ♦ Create a pattern of short blocks with multiple street-facing buildings to activate pedestrian environment. - ♦ Implement the public road recommendations of this Plan. - ♦ Provide additional internal streets to improve connectivity throughout and
+- Provide a more urban development pattern, compatible in approach to what other large properties are delivering in adjacent areas: - ♦ Create a pattern of short blocks with multiple street-facing buildings to activate pedestrian environment. - ♦ Implement the public road recommendations of this Plan. - Provide additional internal streets to improve connectivity throughout and to provide better access for all modes of transit between East Jefferson Street.
+Rockville Pike, and Montrose Road.
+These internal streets are not required unless and until the existing uses for the entire campus are relocated offsite and the site thereafter is either completely redeveloped or the buildings

-- to provide better access for all modes of transit between East Jefferson Street.
-Rockville Pike, and Montrose Road. - ♦ Create public open spaces connected to the overall pedestrian network; and - ♦ Encourage a variety of development types to better integrate future development on this property to adjacent residential, institutional, or commercial development.
+- are repurposed for other uses under the existing R-200 or the CRT floating zones. - ♦ Create public open spaces connected to the overall pedestrian network; and - ♦ Encourage a variety of development types to better integrate future development on this property to adjacent residential, institutional, or commercial development.